William Z. Foster: Eclipse by Browder

-In the meantime the Party began building a small-scale personality cult around Browder and became a supporter of the New Deal and, to a lesser extent, the Roosevelt administration both of which Foster was critical.
-Foster became the "loyal opposition" to Browder within the CPUSA while remaining an unwavering supporter of Stalin.
+Foster returned to politics late in 1935, but he became a more marginal figure in the party.
+In the meantime, a small-scale personality cult developed around Browder as he became a supporter of the New Deal and, to a lesser extent, the Roosevelt administration.
+Foster was critical of both.
+As a result, he became the "loyal opposition" to Browder within the CPUSA.